valeroscode/TravelSmart2.0/README.md

 ## Features
 <br>
--Discover hotspots accross multiple cities in the US and abroad. <br>
+*Discover hotspots accross multiple cities in the US and abroad. <br>
 -Get essential information about places such as opening and closing times, address, phone number, reviews, ratings, and more. <br>
 -Create and plan trips, adding places to your trips as you explore or save places to your favorites so they can be added later. <br>
 -Looking for a specific kind of place to visit?
 Such as a Mexican resturant in Miami?
 Use filters to find exatly what you're looking for. <br>